jotzet/pianoroll-frontend-challenge/README.md

 ## How the app works

+_To access this manual while using the website, click on the red question mark at the upper right corner in the topbar._

 ### Navigation to the Main Page

 At any point, you can easily navigate back to the main page by clicking on the app's logo in the top bar.